 This entails having a small device fitted to your car to allow insurers to factor in your acceleration, mileage and other areas of your driving into the cost of your premiums.
-This type of insurance is often popular among young drivers as it’s relatively simpler way of getting cheaper car insurance.
+This type of insurance is often popular among young drivers as it's a relatively simpler way of getting cheaper car insurance.

 The certificate of insurance is a document issued by your insurer that proves you have valid car insurance.
 It also includes information such as who can drive the car and under what circumstances it can be used for.